 OPERATION OF SECURITIES ACCOUNTS AND CENTRAL SECURITIES ACCOUNTS

-A Participant may execute an entry in a securities account or central securities account only if it receives an instruction from a Client to do so.
+A Participant may in accordance with these rules depository directives execute an entry in a securities account or central securities account only if it receives an instruction from a Client to do so.

 A Participant must keep records of all instructions it receives from Clients and must ensure, at the close of every business day, that the records, as reflected in the securities accounts held by the Participant, correspond with the respective records reflected in the central securities accounts of the Participant and its Clients central securities accounts.